 The Graduate School expects students to make satisfactory progress toward their degrees by enforcing minimum standards.
 Students not making satisfactory progress are subject to academic probation.

 The Graduate School requires students maintain good academic standing with the Graduate School, their program, and their advisor.
 The Graduate School regularly reviews the records of students who earn grades with associated grade points of less than 3.00, e.g., BC, C, D, F, or I in courses numbered 300 or above, or grades of U in research and thesis courses.
 This review may result in academic probation with a hold on future enrollment, and may lead to dismissal from graduate studies.

-The Graduate School requires that students maintain a minimum graduate GPA of 3.00 in courses taken as a graduate student (excluding research, audit, credit/no credit, and pass/fail courses).
-The Graduate School also considers Incomplete (I) grades to be unsatisfactory if they are not removed during the subsequent semester of enrollment; however, the instructor may impose an earlier deadline.
-The Graduate School may also put students on probation for incompletes not cleared within one term.
+The Graduate School requires students maintain a cumulative GPA of 3.00 or greater for all graduate courses (excluding research).
+The Graduate School considers Incomplete (I) grades to be unsatisfactory if the grades are not resolved during the subsequent semester of enrollment; an instructor may impose an earlier deadline.
+The Graduate School reserves the right to place a student on probation for Incomplete (I) grades not cleared within one semester.
 All incomplete grades must be resolved before a degree is granted.

-If students were admitted on probation and they satisfy the conditions outlined at the time of admission, probationary status will be removed automatically.
-Once their studies have begun, students are expected to make satisfactory progress toward their degree.
+If a student is admitted on probation and satisfies the conditions outlined at the time of admission, probationary status will be removed.